bankjordan/bankjordan/README.md

 # Backend Skills

+As a junior developer, I have to think about server side issues.
+That's why, well before thinking about the programming language, I do my best to master 100% the key concepts.

 | Database  	  | Level         |
 | ------------- | ------------- |
 | ER Diagram desigining	| ⭐ |